 Kinsta Vs WP Engine

 Kinsta is a premium WordPress hosting platform for small and large businesses.
 The service uses cutting-edge technology and offers customers a fully managed WordPress hosting environment.
-The service comes with many advanced features, which I will discuss later in this post.
+The service comes with many advanced features.
+Do check our Kinsta Review 2021 and I've also discussed them later in this post.

-WP Engine is a managed WordPress hosting platform for businesses of all sizes.
+WP Engine is one of the best managed WordPress hosting platforms for businesses of all sizes.
 The platform has done a tremendous job of offering customers the fastest and most reliable hosting solutions over the years.
 WP Engine has excellent features for the customers.

 In this post, I will help you look into the various important aspects of the two services and understand how these services work.
 By the end of this post, we will have no difficulty in choosing between the two services.

 Your website’s success largely depends on its performance.
 That’s why knowing the performance of the two services would be extremely important for you to reach a decision.
 I started with the first crucial test, testing the server response time of the two services.

 As I tested the server response time of my demo websites hosted on the two platforms.
 My Kinsta site recorded an average server response time of 360 ms. In contrast, my WP Engine site recorded an average server response time of 374 ms. Hence, Kinsta has a better server response time.